 Growing populations, higher socio-economic demands, water mismanagement, and the impact of climate change are increasing competition between water users.
 With over 800 million people suffering from chronic hunger, and 1.1 billion people lacking access to water, water and food security are on the world agenda.
 To get involved in the discussion, find us on twitter (@iwaterforum), join us at one of our events, or sign up as a member now.

-Through the IWF, you can enjoy a lively programme of meetings on all aspects of water resources throughout the year as well as technical visits and other events.
+Through the IWF, you can enjoy a lively programme of meetings and events on all aspects of water resources throughout the year as well as technical visits and other events.
 Keep up to date with ‘News and Views’ – a bulletin circulated for our members – and access the internationally renowned journal ‘Irrigation and Drainage’, ICID’s flagship publication.

 Next Event – Irrigation: Making it Work for the Poor

 Our Spring Meeting “Irrigation: Making it work for the poor” will be held from 13.45 on the 22nd February 2019 at the Institution of Civil Engineers in Westminster London.